robusta-dev/robusta/docs/tutorials/routing-by-type.rst

 The sinks are nearly identical - only the ``name`` and ``slack_channel`` parameters vary.

-Now lets add a :ref:`matcher <Sink matchers>` to each sink, so it receives a subset of notifications:
+Now lets add a :ref:`matcher <sink-matchers>` to each sink, so it receives a subset of notifications:

 .. code-block:: yaml